Ph.D. Program in Pan-African Studies

 The professional development seminar has 0 credit hours but it required and will be offered every semester.
 Students must complete the seminars with a Pass - Fail grade before registering for degree candidacy.
 The seminar will meet once per month (approximately 4 sessions per semester) and be inclusive (not exhaustive) of the following areas: research of graduate students and faculty, grant writing, special discussion sessions, writing for journal publications, presentation at conferences, teaching and technological developments, etc.).
 These sessions will be organized by the Director of the PAS Ph.D. program or a member of the Graduate Studies Committee.
 They will also involve faculty members within and external to the department as well as other specialists in the field.
 Part–time students will be expected to attend at least two seminars per semester until the degree candidacy stage.
 In total, the meetings that part-time students attend should cover the range of professional development topics in order to meet seminar requirements.
 In order to accommodate the work schedules of part-time students, seminars will be held after working hours and if necessary on Friday afternoons or Saturday mornings.

-- First, all part-time Ph.D. students will follow the residency policy as stated in the Graduate Catalog as written.
+- All part-time Ph.D. students will follow the residency policy as stated in the Graduate Catalog as written.
 This policy constitutes a written element of your admissions proposal.

-- Second, beginning with their enrollment in the Pan-African Studies Ph.D. program, part-time students will be included with full-time students in all aspects of the program, with the exception of the requirement to serve as graduate teaching assistants or the receiving of a university fellowship.
+- Beginning with their enrollment in the Pan-African Studies Ph.D. program, part-time students will be included with full-time students in all aspects of the program, with the exception of the requirement to serve as graduate teaching assistants or the receiving of a university fellowship.

-- Third, part-time students are expected to enroll in the Professional Development Seminar where provisions have been made for their participation.
+- Part-time students are expected to enroll in the Professional Development Seminar where provisions have been made for their participation.

 Most classes are structured as graduate seminars aimed at helping students move from generalized research areas to more subject specific, content-based approaches of study and research.
 The goal is to have doctoral students gain mastery of both research strategies and intellectual discourse in an area of expertise.
 This approach, we believe, will hasten graduation and position our graduates favorably in the highly competitive academic job market.
 Part-time students will follow a schedule appropriate to their needs.